mithraadevi/python-exercises/caesar_cipher/README.md

-## Caesar Cipher Encoder/Decoder
+## Caesar Cipher Tool

-Encrypts and decrypts messages using the Caesar cipher — a simple substitution cipher that shifts letters by a fixed number.
+A simple encoder/decoder implementing the Caesar Cipher — one of the earliest known encryption techniques.
+Takes a message and a shift key, then encodes or decodes text by shifting each letter's position in the alphabet.

-Built to understand basic encryption concepts and how shift-based ciphers work.
+Built to understand basic substitution cipher logic.